Standard algorithms

 In elementary arithmetic, a standard algorithm or method is a specific method of computation which is conventionally taught for solving particular mathematical problems.
 These methods vary somewhat by nation and time, but generally include exchanging, regrouping, long division, and long multiplication using a standard notation, and standard formulas for average, area, and volume.
 Similar methods also exist for procedures such as square root and even more sophisticated functions, but have fallen out of the general mathematics curriculum in favor of calculators (or tables and slide rules before them).
+As to standard algorithms in elementary mathematics, Fischer et al. (2019) state that advanced students use standard algorithms more effectively than peers who use these algorithms unreasoningly (Fischer et al. 2019).
+That said, standard algorithms, such as addition, subtraction, as well as those mentioned above, represent central components of elementary math.

+Traditional standard algorithms

+Standard algorithms are digit oriented, largely right-handed (begin operations with digits in the ones place), and focus on rules (Charles, 2020).
+Below, the standard arithmetic algorithms for addition, subtraction, multiplication, and division are described.

+Standard addition algorithm

+For example, through the standard addition algorithm, the sum can be obtained by following three rules: a) line up the digits of each addend by place value, longer digit addends should go on top, b) each addend can be decomposed -- ones are added with ones, tens are added with tens, and so on, and c) if the sum of the digits of the current place value is ten or greater, then the number must be regrouped.